Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Overview of

+Smart contracts automatically execute agreements when certain conditions are met and can thus be seen as a set of conditional behaviors, referred to as semantic units, representing behaviors triggered under specific conditions.
+We lift bytecode into semantically faithful intermediate representations, the semantic units, by disassembling it into a control-flow graph and extracting semantically relevant operations along each execution path.
+For each condition and behavior, we employ predefined templates to transform them into semantically equivalent NL descriptions.
+Condition templates (e.g., ``\texttt{when...}'', ``\texttt{for...}'') express the triggering logic, while behavior templates summarized in \tablename~\ref{table:behavior_types} describe the resulting actions.

-First, code regeneration may lead to hallucinations and inconsistencies.
-In fact, only 28.5\% of the decompiled contracts in~\cite{su2025disco} are semantically equivalent to the original versions.
-Second, code generation increases token usage and latency, while alternatives like three-address code are too verbose for long bytecode sequences (see Fig.~\ref{fig:motivation_3_phase}).
-Third, natural language provides a concise, high-level abstraction that aids efficient downstream analysis.
-All components in our framework operate directly on this representation.
+Unlike LLM-based decompilation approaches~\cite{su2025disco, david2025decompiling}, our method adopts a precise and interpretable NL representation that \textbf{does not rely on LLMs} for its generation.
+We retain the NL representation for three reasons.
+First, regenerating code through LLMs may introduce hallucinations and semantic inconsistencies.
+As our objective is to extract and reason about semantics rather than reproduce the original source code, we instead preserve a faithful NL description.
+Second, code generation substantially increases token consumption and inference latency, while low-level alternatives such as TAC remain excessively verbose for long bytecode sequences.
+Third, NL provides a concise, high-level abstraction that enables efficient downstream analyses.
+All subsequent components in our framework directly operate on this representation.